Back to top

 San Francisco Civic Center Tree Lighting

 For us, Christmas wouldn't be complete without attending a performance of the spectacular San Francisco Ballet Nutcracker.
 In addition, you'll find holiday performances from most of the city's leading performing arts organizations—there's something for everyone!
-The San Francisco Symphony offers a variety of holiday performances including their Deck the Hall family program on Sunday, December 8, a performance of Peter and the Wolf with guest narrator, and a screening of The Muppet Christmas Carol and Elf with a live orchestra.
-At Yerba Buena Center for the Arts, ODC/Dance presents its production of The Velveteen Rabbit November 30–December 8, spectacular Grace Cathedral on Nob Hill offers family-friendly holiday concerts from December 7–23, and the Presidio Theatre presents their holiday panto show Peter Pan, December 3–29.
+The San Francisco Symphony offers a variety of holiday concerts including their Deck the Hall family program on Sunday, December 7, a performance of Peter and the Wolf with guest narrator, A Charlie Brown Christmas—LIVE!, and screenings of Frozen.and Home Alone with a live orchestra.
+At Yerba Buena Center for the Arts, ODC/Dance presents its beloved production of The Velveteen Rabbit November 29–December 7, while spectacular Grace Cathedral on Nob Hill offers family-friendly holiday concerts like Sing You A Merry Christmas from December 13–23, and the Presidio Theatre presents their holiday panto show Peter Pan, November 29–December 28.

 San Francisco Ballet Nutcracker